 - Caput succedaneum: This occurs when the soft tissues of your newborn’s scalp swell as they are traveling through the birth canal.
-Vacuum extraction increases the likelihood of this birth injury.
+Vacuum extraction increases the likelihood of this injury.
 However, it does not typically result in serious effects and may heal within just a few days.

 - Subconjunctival hemorrhage: This is caused if the tiny vessels in your newborn’s eyes break, making them appear red around the iris.
-No treatment should be necessary, as the condition most often heals on its own.

 - Cephalohematoma: This occurs if there is bleeding between your baby’s bone and fibrous covering of the head, and it often appears as a raised lump hours after delivery.
-There should be no treatment necessary in most cases.

 - Facial paralysis: Excessive pressure on your child’s face can damage the facial nerves, causing paralysis.
 This paralysis may be temporary, long-term, or permanent.